-Related Product: Horse Stall Mats Black 3/4 Inch x 4x6 Ft.
+Related Product: Horse Stall Mats Straight Edge Cobblestone 3/4 Inch x 4x6 Ft.

 Whether you are starting with new construction, repurposing an existing space, or renovating an area in your basement, it is best to start from the ground up by making sure you select the best gym flooring material for your needs.
 Existing home flooring is rarely appropriate.
 Wood, carpet, vinyl and laminate can splinter, shred, dent, and may be slippery.
 Suitable flooring for home gyms includes interlocking foam and rubber floor tiles and mats, rolled rubber, plyometric rubber, plastic tiles and carpet tiles.

 Start your planning by asking yourself a few questions:

 - What kind of fitness equipment will you be putting on the floor?